rasadler96/papers/journal.md

 # Title
-Converting duck power to horsepower
+Would conversion from horsepower to duck power really improve efficiency of fuel consumption?

 # Authors
 Rebecca Sadler